djevans071/Identifying-Enron-POIs-with-sklearn/report.md

 The second column in the table above contains the number of individuals for whom each feature is not missing (marked `'NaN'`) and the third column contains the number of POIs in the second column.
 I calculated these quantities in `poi_id.py` by creating the dictionaries `nonnull_features` and `nonnull_poi_features`.
 Every feature has missing values except `poi`.
 Of the 21 feature entries identified in this dataset, 19 of them are non-empty for POIs.

 There are 18 POIs identified, and with the exception of `deferral_payments`, `director_fees`, `loan_advances`, and `restricted_stock_deferred`, more than half of the POIs have a given feature in their dictionary.
 Since the features named are those with very little information, we should not consider them as useful features for our analysis.
+The fact that there are only 18 POIs out of 146 individuals will make it difficult to create an effective classification algorithm since it will have to predict very sparse positive hits in a sea of negative hits.

 Let's take a look at the relationship between `exercised_stock_options` and `bonus` to find some outliers in our data.
 I first converted the data dictionary into a pandas dataframe and cleaned up null values.
 ```python